 To reiterate, sleeping in a fetal position or buy the best adjustable bed you can afford if the reclining position gives your comfort.

 The reason why we recommend a hybrid mattress in many situations is that many companies have experimented with mattress construction.
 There are multiple options for every need.

 A memory foam mattress is a perfect mattress for most of the needs except for hot sleepers.
 It can leave a hot sleeper all sweaty and uncomfortable.

 Most of the hybrid mattresses have a cooling top layer infused with gel beads and/or open-cell foam for better dissipation of heat.
 Alternatively, you can also buy a good cooling mattress topper for relief.

 To gauge the ideal firmness of a mattress can be a challenging task.
-For spine-related ailment, it is an even more tedious task.
+For spine-related ailments, it is an even more tedious task.
 Mostly the medium-firm to soft mattress tends to work for most spine stenosis patients.
-Always keep in mind that too firm or too soft mattress won’t be able to provide comfort for long.
+Always keep in mind that too firm or too soft a mattress won't be able to provide comfort for long.